Can a secluded self-interacting dark sector generate detectable gravitational waves?: Dark sector model and its evolution

-\item When $T'$ is around MeV scale, the FOPT happens in the dark sector and dark photon $A'$ becomes massive.
-Bubble collision and subsequent processes generate stochastic gravitational waves which might be detectable.
+\item When $T'$ is around the MeV scale, the FOPT happens in the dark sector and dark photon $A'$ becomes massive.
+Bubble collisions and subsequent processes generate stochastic gravitational waves that might be detectable.
 Released latent heat also heat up the dark sector.
-When the FOPT lasts much shorter than the Hubble time (this is actually always true in our dark sector model), we can expect energy density is approximately conserved before and after FOPT:
+When the FOPT lasts much less than a Hubble time (this is actually always true in our dark sector model), we can expect the energy density to be approximately conserved before and after FOPT:

 where $u'$ represents the internal energy density of the dark sector. $u'$ can be calculated from the effective potential in thermal equilibrium:

 We can use the percolation temperature $T'_{\rm perc}$ (the temperature at which FOPT is nearly complete) as $T'_{\rm before}$ to calculate $T'_{\rm after}$, with the corresponding equation being: